denis-ev/VivumLab/website/docs/core/Getting-Started.md

 ## Securing Services

-If you want to add an extra layer of authentication to a service, all you have to do is set **`vlab set <service>.auth=true`**.
+If you want to add an extra layer of authentication to a service, all you have to do is set **`vlab service <service> auth -v true`**.
 Once this is set, authentication will be handled outside of the service.

 This is useful, if the service doesn't provide authentication, eg. SUI. and you would like it to be protected.